Cannabis: Important things to know

 - its levels of THC/CBD

-The effects of cannabis may be increased if it’s used often or taken with alcohol or other drugs.
+The effects of cannabis can increase if it’s used often or taken with alcohol or other drugs.
 It’s important to know what — and how much — you’re taking in order to stay safe.
+You can learn more about ways to keep yourself safe and reduce harm here.

 Long-term effects may also include: